What is cartilage piercing?

 How long does a cartilage piercing take to heal?

 A cartilage piercing takes about 3-6 months to heal.
 Cartilage piercing takes more time to heal than other kinds of piercing.
 Time taken for any piercing to heal also depends on the technique used for the piercing, the care taken after the piercing and how fast the body of the person is able to repair its wounds.
+It is always handy to have an aftercare spray – saline cleanser natural recovery solution.

 Cartilage piercing Care is necessary to avoid infections but still if an infection occurs, here are some steps to follow: